5 AWESOME THINGS TO DO ON NUSA CENINGAN

 After crossing the bridge we walked for about thirty minutes and headed straight to Blue Lagoon.The Nusa Ceningan Blue Lagoon is a rocky cove of the brightest blue water I’ve laid my eyes on.

 The Blue Lagoon isn’t just for looking at, you will find a prime cliff jumping spot at the entrance of the cove.
 There are relatively safe jumps from heights of 4m, 6m, 8m and 13m.
 The water was very deep and we didn’t could see the bottom was way too far to worry about touching it.
+If you love cliff jumping, I wrote a detailed guide about the 10 best cliff jumping spots in Bali.

 To get out of the water once you are in you will swim to your right back towards the coast and clamber up the cliffs when you find a gap in the waves.
 If the swell looks too big maybe save the jump for another day as you don’t want to get stuck unable to get out.
 The day we went had some decent waves but none to cause too much trouble.
 We all finished the day without a single scrape, just a big smile plastered on our faces.